Rapid quantum approaches for combinatorial optimisation inspired by optimal state-transfer: An improvement inspired by the Quantum Zermello problem

-The results for different orders in $T$ for the approximation ratio can be seen in Fig.\ \ref{fig:qzmc} for MAX-CUT and Fig.\ \ref{fig:qzsk} for the SKM.
+The results for different orders in $T$ for the approximation ratio can be seen in Fig.\ \ref{fig:qzmc}.
 All the QZ-inspired approaches provide an improvement on the original $H_1$ Hamiltonian, indexed by 0 in the figures.
 However, the performance is not monotonically increasing with the order of the expansion.
 This is not unusual for a Taylor series of an oscillatory function.
 Consequently, achieving better approximation ratios is not as simple as increasing the order of $T$.
 At the same time, this means that it is not necessary to go to high orders in $T$, with very non-local terms, to achieve a significant gain in performance.
-For example, in both cases going to first order achieves a substantial improvement.
+For example, in going to first order achieves a substantial improvement.

-The optimal times for the QZ-inspired approach can be found in Fig.\ \ref{fig:QZmct} for MAX-CUT and Fig.\ \ref{fig:QZSKt} for the SKM.
+The optimal times for the QZ-inspired approach can be found in Fig.\ \ref{fig:QZmct}.
 For clarity we only show the optimal times for the larger problem instances.
 As with $H_1$ the optimal times are clustered for a given order.
 The lack of dependence on problem size for optimal times and approximation ratios suggests that the QZ-inspired approach is still optimising locally.
 Compared to the $H_1$ case, the operators have a larger support.
 Despite optimising locally, they are optimising less locally than $H_1$, hence the increased performance.

 Here we have numerically demonstrated that the QZ-inspired approach can provide an improvement over $H_1$, suggesting how this new design philosophy might be extended.
 The numerics also suggest that going to first order may provide the best possible advantage.